We include products we think are useful for our readers. If you make a purchase through our links, we may earn a

 - If they seem confident or low self-esteem

 And much more.
-All to figure out if it’s a person we might befriend or should stay away from.
+All to figure out if it’s a person we should befriend or stay away from.

 These are things we determine subconsciously while we talk about the weather and how we look forward to those chicken tenders.

 When I made friends with extremely socially skilled people in my late twenties, I learned that they viewed small talk in a different way than I did.

 This is what they taught me: